JTuratkhanova/TSA_Sp24/README.md

 This is Zhanylai Turatkhan kyzy's forked repository for TSA projects and assignments.
+Hey!